 If you are looking for a guitar that feels fantastic, sounds great, is well priced and is made just for you, then you absolutely need to talk to Andy.
 What a talent!

 My T No.3 Deluxe is a head turning, heart melting gaiety.
 I’ve always been drawn to symmetry in guitars and the Deluxe No.3 is a bambino classic.
 It’s a shape that you can set your watch to, and we all need a good time man.
 To me that’s what my T guitar provides – a good time.

 It feels like quality, looks like quality and you WILL have a quality good time conversing with a Andy Thomson whilst conspiring your personal finishes and requirements.
 The satin finish is serious good looks, the photos really underestimate how sharp a craftsman Andy is!

 My T guitar represents local quality and noteworthy value for money.
 Do yourself a favour and visit the store to play one of these marvels for yourself.

-Rob Muinos - Sastwatch, Dorsal Fins, Robert Muinos
+Rob Muinos - Saskwatch, Dorsal Fins, Robert Muinos

 The idea of getting a custom or hand made guitar has never appealed to me.
 I dislike the idea of fancy woods and fret markers in the shape of frogs or whatever.
 I’m pretty sure Andy feels the same way and that’s why I like T Guitars.